roshan-p/Java-Script-Function-Types/README.md

 Function Hoisting is default action of JavaScript.
 It will automatically move the declarations to the top of scope.
 So, no matter where you write your functions you can use the functions before you declared it.

-This is an example code for Function Hoisting
+This is an example code of Function Hoisting
 ```
 var arr = [8, 3, 5, 1, 10]